Urban Wetlands

 Although urbanization has led to the loss of up to 40% of this natural space, the wetland system stands out as an ecosystem of high ecological value and for the ecosystem services it provides, including flood mitigation, high productivity and biological diversity, coastal protection from tsunamis, environmental education and recreation, among others.

-Participatory design of a space for conservation and social cohesion
+Participatory design for conservation and social cohesion

 Biomimicry: